-- Green Pepper - Gives the dish a pop of green color and fresh garden taste.
+- Green Pepper - Gives the dish a pop of green color and a fresh garden taste.

 - Worchestershire Sauce - Adds a salty umami flavor that pairs well with the notes of beef flavor.

-- Seasonings - A mix of dried paprika, Italian seasoning, salt, and pepper is used to perfectly season the mixture.
+- Seasonings - A mix of dried paprika, Italian seasoning, salt, and pepper is used to season the mixture perfectly.

 - Macaroni -Gives this dish hearty starch along with texture and flavor.